 Domestic violence is one of our nation's greatest social and public health problems.
-Individuals working in health, social services and law enforcement can benefit from gaining expertise in the prevention and response to domestic violence.
+Individuals working in health, social services and law enforcement can gain expertise in the prevention and response to domestic violence with this program.

 - Committed to student learning

-- These courses may be applied to the relevant department's Master's degree program with the approval of the graduate coordinator
+- Courses from this certificate may be applied towards relevant master's degree programs at UMass Lowell with the approval of the graduate coordinator

 |Type of Fee||Amount|